dustinpfister/blog_posts/_posts/electronjs-browser-window-get-all-windows.md

 ## 3 - The index html file

 In the main javaScript file on top of using a preload script, I am also loading an index html file when it comes to having a little front end code.
+In the html of this example I have have a single paragraph element that I will be updating the text content for each time one of the events fire.
+If things work the way that they should each window will display the id number for the window, along with a simple count of how many windows there are.

 ```html
 <!DOCTYPE html>